MarcoStucchi/ProtectionOverload/docs/README.md

 ﻿# Documentation
 :dart: Target of this project is to learn about **Test** and **Test Automation** in embedded world.
-The application is a Ciruit Breaker protection as per standard IEC 60947-2.
+The application is a Circuit Breaker Overload Protection as per standard IEC 60947-2.

 ## Main features
 - **Windows** and **ARM** GCC toolchains used for tests